till2/CS50-AI/README.md

 # This is CS50-AI!
 ### ... _one of the best courses to get started within the realm of AI and this is my project repo!_

-If you are taking the course right now, please do not copy code.
+If you are taking the course, please do not copy any code.
 Other than that, feel free to experiment and modify anything here.

 ## Projects